fairybow/AudioProjectTest/AudioProjectTest/notes/Notes.md

 ### FFTW Is Flexible

 FFTW can handle any size we give it, even sizes that are not powers of 2.
-However, FFTW is typically faster with sizes that are powers of 2 and have small prime factors (e.g., \( 2^k \times 3^m \times 5^n \)).
+However, FFTW is typically faster with sizes that are powers of 2 and have small prime factors (e.g., `2^k * 3^m * 5^n`).
 Using an odd or arbitrary size might result in less efficient computations.

 ### How to Choose an FFT Size